HOME

 5. You may have to alphabetise the players again.

-W2.
-TO CORRECT A MISSPELLED NAME
+W3 TO CORRECT A MISSPELLED NAME

 3. Press ENTER.

-W3.
-COPING WITH BYES
+W4 COPING WITH BYES

 The program does the best possible job with byes, but in truth there is no just way to compare players who have played different numbers of games.
 A bye may arise due to an odd number of players starting, or a player dropping out later.

-2. The on screen display shows a BYE player highlighted in a different colour.
+2. The on screen display shows a bye player highlighted in a different colour.
 The opponent is the player himself or herself.

 4. A tournament director may overrule the default status by designating a particular nongame to be a designated win, loss or draw.
 (Keyboard shorcuts Ctrl-W, Ctrl-L or Ctrl-D or menu item Edit)

-W4.
-REDRAW A BOTCHED DRAW
+W5 REDRAW A BOTCHED DRAW

 Sometimes a draw is prepared, and then you are told that a score was entered wrongly.
 If the tournament director believes that it is warranted, you can do a redraw.
 Just ask for the draw again.
 The program will warn you that there are already opponents allocated for that round and ask you to confirm that you wish to undo the current allocation.
 You usually do not need to blank out the draw already shown for this round, but you can if you wish by the menu item Draw: Blank this round.

-W5.
-CORRECT BALANCED START INFO
+W6 CORRECT BALANCED START INFO

 You may need to manually adjust the record of who started e.g. (i) if you enter the first round manually or (ii) if players made a mistake in who actually started.